Plant ID Apps

 PlantFinder is a newer plant ID app that claims to recognize 90% of plant species internationally.

 To compare these various plant ID apps we used them to scan a set of 3 pictures of known plants and 2 pictures of known trees.
-Here is a chart of how each app responded to each selected plant photo:Google Lens provided the correct identification for each picture, although it was the fourth recomendation for tree #1 and the second for tree #2.
+Here is a chart of how each app responded to each selected plant photo:Google Lens provided the correct identification for each picture, although it was the fourth recommendation for tree #1 and the second for tree #2.

 Seek was correct with 4/5 pictures although it only provided the genus of the plant, not the specific species.
 It also failed to identify plant #2 at all.